thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 Imagining it this way helps me a lot when coding new features, fixing bugs, or optimizing performance.
 It also help to grasp complex components.

-## Not sure where to place the following:

-Something important I've learned is that having a _mostly_ correct overall picture is enough to be great at what you do.
-Trying to learn the ins and outs of a system can lead you into a rabbit hole without offering much return of investment on your time.
-Instead focus on understanding just enough to _correctly_ solve a problem, and then subsequently polish that knowledge.

-I think the best example of this is when I started learning React.
-First I was overwhelmed by how many things I supposedly had to learn: Webpack, Babel, React, Redux.
-Back then every single React guide had Redux slapped on its title as well.
-I was lucky to learn only React, and I was working with React profesionally for over a year before ever having to touch anything close to Redux.
-To this day I don't really know Redux and I don't need to.
-I have a close-enough mental model of how it works that I can jump into a project with Redux and be effective at it.
-If I had to implement it in my team's app for some reason, then I should improve my mental models, but until then, why bother?
-I rather learn X State or something.

 ## When our boxes get too complex

 My favorite addition to React Hooks was `useEffect`, it's also the one I had the